AlexisDerumigny/BootstrapTests/README.md

 specified parametric family.
 This function implements a null bootstrap and a non-parametric bootstrap.
 The test statistic is the Kolmogorov-Smirnov test statistic.
-To estimate the parameters of the parametric family, either a minimum distance estimator, or a canonical estimator (the sample mean and variance) is used.
+To estimate the parameters of the parametric family, either a minimum distance estimator, or a MLE estimator (the sample mean and variance) is used.
 On the bootstrap sample, we have also implemented a centered MD estimator, as in the paper.
 For now, only a test of normality is implemented.
 This function gives the corresponding p-values, the true test statistic and the bootstrap-version test statistics.
-The default (and valid) method implemented in this function is the null bootstrap, together with the equivalent test statistic and the canonical parameter estimator.
+The default (and valid) method implemented in this function is the null bootstrap, together with the equivalent test statistic and the MLE parameter estimator.
 Via the `bootstrapOptions` argument, the user can specify other bootstrap resampling schemes, test statistics, and parameter estimators.